nwager/kernel-docs/docs/how-to/source-code/obtain-kernel-source-git.md

 The kernel source code for each Ubuntu release is maintained in its own repository in Launchpad.
-Downloading the kernel source may be needed for customisation, development, or troubleshooting the kernel.
+Downloading the kernel source may be needed for customization, development, or troubleshooting the kernel.

 This document shows how you can obtain the kernel source for an Ubuntu release using Git.